By Craig // April 10, 2012 // 27 Comments

 Where to Stay in Banff

-If you come into Banff along Banff Avenue you’ll pass 13 hotels in just six blocks.
 There ‘s plenty of choice across the full budget spectrum.
 Plus there is nearby camping at Tunnel Mountain once the snow disappears.

-• If money isn’t an object then I’d recommend a stay at the iconic Banff Springs Hotel.
+• If money isn’t an object then I’d recommend a stay at the iconic Fairmont Banff Springs Hotel.
 The present 778 room hotel was built in 1928 and styled after a Scottish baronial castle.
 It’s only minutes away from the hot springs too.
 For a deal sign up for email alerts from Fairmont.

 what to do in banff